Envelope: Overview

-The "envelope" used to launch the Penny Post component of the British postal reforms of 1840 by Sir Rowland Hill and the invention of the postage stamp, was a lozenge-shaped lettersheet known as a Mulready.
+The "envelope" used to launch the Penny Post component of the British postal reforms of 1840 by Sir Rowland Hill and the invention of the postage stamp was a lozenge-shaped lettersheet known as a Mulready.
 If desired, a separate letter could be enclosed with postage remaining at one penny provided the combined weight did not exceed half an ounce (14 grams).
 This was a legacy of the previous system of calculating postage, which partly depended on the number of sheets of paper used.

 During the U.S. Civil War those in the Confederate States Army occasionally used envelopes made from wallpaper, due to financial hardship.

 A "return envelope" is a pre-addressed, smaller envelope included as the contents of a larger envelope and can be used for courtesy reply mail, metered reply mail, or freepost (business reply mail).
 Some envelopes are designed to be reused as the return envelope, saving the expense of including a return envelope in the contents of the original envelope.
 The direct mail industry makes extensive use of return envelopes as a response mechanism.

 Up until 1840, all envelopes were handmade, each being individually cut to the appropriate shape out of an individual rectangular sheet.
 In that year George Wilson in the United Kingdom patented the method of tessellating (tiling) a number of envelope patterns across and down a large sheet, thereby reducing the overall amount of waste produced per envelope when they were cut out.
 In 1845 Edwin Hill and Warren de la Rue obtained a patent for a steam-driven machine that not only cut out the envelope shapes but creased and folded them as well.
 (Mechanised gumming had yet to be devised.)
 The convenience of the sheets ready cut to shape popularized the use of machine-made envelopes, and the economic significance of the factories that had produced handmade envelopes gradually diminished.

 As envelopes are made of paper, they are intrinsically amenable to embellishment with additional graphics and text over and above the necessary postal markings.
-This is a feature that the direct mail industry has long taken advantage of—and more recently the Mail Art movement.
-Custom printed envelopes has also become an increasingly popular marketing method for small business.
+This is a feature that the direct mail industry has long taken advantage of—and more recently the mail art movement.
+Custom printed envelopes have also become an increasingly popular marketing method for small businesses.

-Most of the over 400 billion envelopes of all sizes made worldwide are machine-made.
+Since the early 20th century, mechanical folding machines have been the basis of envelope production.